- Tablet: 200 mg, 400 mg

 Carbamazepine suspension: Measure with a dosing spoon or oral syringe, which you can get from your pharmacy.

 Extended-release capsules: Swallow whole or sprinkle onto food, such as applesauce or pudding and eat immediately.
 Do not chew the sprinkle capsule or contents.

 Use a calendar, pillbox, alarm clock, or cell phone alert to help you remember to take your medication.
 You may also ask a family member a friend to remind you or check in with you to be sure you are taking your medication.

 What Happens If I Miss A Dose Of Carbamazepine?

 If you miss a dose of carbamazepine, take it as soon as you remember, unless it is closer to the time of your next dose.
 Discuss this with your healthcare provider.
 Do not double your dose or take more than what is prescribed.

 Avoid drinking alcohol or using illegal drugs while you are taking carbamazepine.
-They may decrease the benefits (e.g. worsen your symptoms) and increase adverse effects effects (e.g., sedation) of the medication.
+They may decrease the benefits (e.g., worsen your condition) and increase adverse effects (e.g., sedation) of the medication.

 If an overdose occurs call your doctor or 911.
 You may need urgent medical care.
 You may also contact the poison control center at 1-800-222-1222.

 A specific treatment to reverse the effects of carbamazepine does not exist.